 - Compared self-administered questionnaire and a full interviewer-administered questionnaire, the two methods gave estimates of intake of the major macronutrients and dietary fiber that were moderately to strongly correlated (reported correlation coefficients from 0.47 to 0.72).

-- Cox proportional hazards models (using age as the time scale) were used to estimate hazard ratios (HRs) and 95% confidence intervals (CI) for the association between energy-adjusted quintile levels of glycemic load, overall glycemic index, total carbohydrate and total sugar, as well as breast cancer risk; energy adjustment was performed using the residual method
+- Cox proportional hazards models (using age as the time scale) were used to estimate hazard ratios (HRs) and 95% confidence intervals (CIs) for the association between energy-adjusted quintile levels of glycemic load, overall glycemic index, total carbohydrates and total sugar, as well as breast cancer risk; energy adjustment was performed using the residual method

 - For these analyses, cases contributed person-time to the study from their date of enrollment until the date of diagnosis of their breast cancer, and non-cases contributed person-time from their date of enrollment until the termination of follow-up (the date to which cancer incidence data were available for women in the corresponding province) or death, whichever occurred earlier